-Our audit procedures related to the estimated failure and warranty return rates used in determining the warranty obligation included the following, among others:
+Our audit procedures related to the estimated warranty return rates, estimated replacement costs and discount rate used in determining the warranty obligation included the following, among others:

-- We tested the effectiveness of controls utilized in the review of the warranty obligation calculation, including controls over the determination of estimated failure and warranty return rates. - We evaluated the methods and assumptions used by management to estimate the failure and warranty return rates used as part of the calculation of the warranty obligation by: - Testing the underlying data that served as the basis for the Company's failure and warranty return rate analysis, which include historical warranty returns and historical product sales, in order to evaluate the various assumptions and historical data consisting of failure of individual components contained in its microinverters. - Reviewing third party data compiled on similar products in order to challenge management's assumptions and identify supporting or contradictory evidence. - Comparing management's prior-year assumptions of expected failures to actual warranty returns received during the current year to identify potential bias in the determination of the failure rate estimates used in the warranty obligation recorded. - Developing independent estimates of the future failure and return rates or product families by utilizing data analytics and compared them to management assumptions
+- We tested the effectiveness of controls utilized in the review of the warranty obligation calculation, including controls over the determination of estimated warranty return rates, estimated replacement costs and discount rate. - We evaluated the methods and assumptions used by management to estimate warranty return rates, estimated replacement costs and discount rate used as part of the calculation of the warranty obligation by: - Testing the underlying data that served as the basis for the Company's return rates analysis, which include historical warranty returns and historical product sales, in order to evaluate the various assumptions and historical data consisting of failure of individual components contained in its microinverters and storage products. - Comparing management's prior-year assumptions of expected return rates to actual warranty returns received during the current year to identify potential bias in the determination of the return rates estimates used in the warranty obligation recorded. - Testing the relevant inputs into the Company's per unit replacement costs, including third party vendor quotes. - Testing the discount rate used in the Company's warranty obligation, utilizing internal fair value specialists.